lucianoengdev/Investimentos_x_Acidentes/README.md

 ## Next Step

-The next development step is to prepare investment data, adjust historical values using IPCA inflation, and compare inflation-adjusted investment with next-year fatal crash metrics.
+The next development step is to prepare investment data, adjust historical values using IPCA inflation, and compare inflation-adjusted investment with fatal crash metrics using lag, rolling-window and before-after exploratory views.

 *Developed by a Data Scientist / Analyst and Transport Engineer - Luciano Faria.*